 Retention Schedules

-The best way to reach public cloud compliance, however, is to use your retention schedules as a way of proactively planning your data storage requirements.
-Frequent auditing and deletion of data can significantly reduce the amount you need to spend on storage, but in order to responsibly delete data you need to research and codify how long you are required to keep them for.
+Retention schedules provide details to compliance assessors about how long to retain particular types of data, how to define those retention periods, and how thoroughly they will be deleted when they are no longer needed.
+The best way to reach public cloud compliance is to use retention schedules as a way of proactively planning your data storage requirements.
+Frequent auditing and deletion of data can significantly reduce the amount you need to spend on storage, but in order to responsibly delete data, you need to research and codify how long you are required to keep it.
+Automation can help with this.
+Data management tools can automatically tag and classify data by type, sensitivity, and by personally identifiable information, as well as by lifecycle—for example, how long it should be retained and when it can be safely deleted.

 Breach Notifications

-It’s important to check the requirements of your compliance frameworks, because each impose a different schedule when it comes to breach notifications.
-Most will allow you a certain amount of time to perform forensic examination on your systems, and to identify the source of the breach.
-However, once you have stopped the immediate damage, you must provide details to your customers.
+The final element of most compliance frameworks is breach notifications.
+These are notices that companies must issue when they become aware of a data breach so that customers can take appropriate actions.
+Check the requirements of your compliance frameworks; most impose a different schedule when it comes to breach notifications.
+Some allow a certain amount of time to perform forensic examination on systems and to identify the source of the breach, but once the immediate damage has been stopped, they also require immediate notification to customers.